temporalio/documentation/docs/java/how-to-develop-an-activity-definition-in-java.md

 In this example, the Activity type for the first method is set to "A_DoSomething".
 The Activity type for the method annotated with `@ActivityMethod` is set to "A_abc".

-## Activity implementation
+#### Activity implementation

-An Activity implementation is Java class which implements an Activity Interface.
+An Activity implementation is a Java class that implements an Activity annotaged interface.
 Example:

 ```java